Protecting your heart and wallet: understanding romance scams

 Romance fraud has surged by more than 60% over the last four years.
 With the growing popularity of dating apps, it’s no surprise that these numbers continue to climb.

 Fraudsters aren’t always after money or financial information though.
 They might be after your personal details, using these to apply for credit, open social media accounts or take out a mobile phone contract.
-The first you might know about this is when an expected bill arrives in the post.
+The first you might know about this is when an unexpected bill arrives in the post.

 Common types of romance scams